edfeld/TriviaGame/README.md

 The game can be restarted by clicking the start button again.

 Note that users can click the background to close the modal dialog, but this is not a feature.
 The game is coded to prevent users from reselecting an answer.

+Here is the link to the live website:  `https://edfeld.github.io/TriviaGame/`